carlosperate/microbit-dev-env/README.md

 ## ⚖️ Trademarks

-This projects is not endorsed, sponsored or associated with the BBC.
+This projects is not endorsed, sponsored or associated with the BBC or the Micro:bit Educational Foundation.
 "BBC” and “micro:bit” are trade marks of the BBC. https://microbit.org